Durham Academy (North Carolina)

-Durham Academy is an independent, coeducational, day school in Durham, North Carolina, whose 1,237 students range from pre-kindergarten to grade 12.
+Durham Academy is an independent, coeducational, day school in Durham, North Carolina, whose 1,247 students range from pre-kindergarten to grade 12.

 The school has four divisions, each with its own director: Preschool (Pre-kindergarten/Kindergarten), Lower School (grades 1–4), Middle School (grades 5–8) and Upper School (grades 9–12).
-These are arrayed on three campuses that comprise four acres.
+These are arrayed on three campuses that comprise 84 acres; the Preschool, Lower School and Upper School are situated on Ridge Road, and the Middle School is on Academy Road.

-Thirty-eight percent of Durham Academy's students are people of color, as are 17 percent of teachers.
+Durham Academy's statistics claim 52% of students identify as people of color.

-In 2019–20, Durham Academy awarded more than $2,200,000 in financial aid (not including tuition remission and need-based financial aid for faculty and staff); the average award was $14,682.
+In 2023–24, Durham Academy awarded more than $4.5 million in financial aid; the average award was $18,516.
+About 18% students receive some level of financial aid.

 History

-Durham Academy was founded in 1933, as the Calvert Method School, by George Watts Hill and his wife.
+Durham Academy was founded in 1933 as the Calvert Method School by George Watts Hill and his wife Ann McCullough Hill.
 The couple established the school as a private, independent school to educate their children.
-The school's teaching philosophy (and its name) were based on the Calvert School in Baltimore, Maryland, which Ann McCollough Hill attended as a child.
-The Calvert Method School's first home was in Durham's Forest Hills neighborhood, with the neighborhood's clubhouse serving as a classroom for seven students and one teacher.
+The school's teaching philosophy (and its name) was based on the Calvert School in Baltimore, which Mrs. Hill attended as a child.
+The Calvert Method School's first home was in the original home of Hill's grandfather, George Washington Watts, who had moved into the larger Harwood Hall.
+The school was later run in Durham's Forest Hills neighborhood, with the neighborhood's clubhouse serving as a classroom for seven students and one teacher.

-In 1937, the Calvert Method School moved to John Sprunt Hill's former home at 815 S. Duke Street.

-In 1959, the school ended its affiliation with Baltimore's Calvert School and changed its name to Durham Academy.
-Durham Academy also became a member of the National Council of Independent Schools and added an eighth grade.

-In May 1965, Durham Academy broke ground on a new campus on Highway 751 (later named Academy Road).
-Students and teachers moved into the new facility in March 1966.

-In 1971, Durham Academy purchased and broke ground on 42 acres of land on Ridge Road to launch the Upper School.
-The Upper School opened in September 1973, and Durham Academy's first senior class graduated in June 1975.

-In 1977, George Watts Hill, Fred Brooks and Bill Friday founded the Learning Development Center (now known as The Hill Center), for children with learning differences.
-The LDC, located on Durham Academy's Ridge Road campus, had a link to Durham Academy, but had its own faculty and a separate facility for its 13 students and four teachers.
-The Hill Center currently operates as an affiliate of Durham Academy in its facility on Pickett Rd.
-The center's focus is on intensive remediation and tutoring for students with learning differences and training teachers to help students with learning differences.

-By 1978 Durham Academy had grown to 795 students in grades K–12.
-From the late 1970s to early 1980s the school developed an honor code, a Cum Laude Society, a faculty summer grants program and established an excellence in teaching award named after then-headmaster F. Robertson Hershey.